 The company paid interest of \$201 million on the AT1 notes on November 20, 2017 after assessing the applicable solvency and regulatory conditions.
-The amount recognised in shareholder's funds for 2017 was \$146 million, net of tax.
+The amount recognised in shareholder's funds for the period ended December 2017 was \$146 million, net of tax.